 I’ll end this meandering monologue with an epiphany I experienced this weekend… Last year I swapped a few guitar straps around.
 As I did this, it occurred to me that I never really understood what determined the correct length for a guitar strap.
 A trip to the font of all knowledge (YouTube) gave several alternative philosophies, including:

-The guitar should be the same height standing as when you are seated
+- The guitar should be the same body height standing as when you are seated

 In my past life as a guitarist, I always liked to have the guitar high up, John Lennon style.
 These new suggestions all had their merits, but none seemed particularly definitive.

 When I was playing rhythm guitar at the weekend, strapping on the SG, I noticed that it was higher than I was comfortable with, and I was fluffing the low notes in barre chords.
 Then the penny dropped: my barre finger was at the wrong angle.
 I dropped the guitar height a few inches, kept the neck up, and my barre chords were fixed.